 This SIG aims to engage in professional dialogue related to the application of sport and performance psychology within the military setting.
 Specifically, we are interested in research and applied strategies for training and educating soldiers, sailors, airmen, and Marines to perform at their best in combat.
 Specific topics of interest are broad and include but are not limited to: building confidence, goal setting, attention control, energy management, integrating imagery and other emerging evidence based practices.

-If you are interested in joining the Military Performance Special Interest Group, contact the SIG Coordinator identified on the SIG homepage.
+If you are interested in joining the Military Performance Special Interest Group, contact the SIG Coordinators identified on the SIG homepage.